 Sometimes we just call it “Measures of Success: React Less, Lead Better, Improve More” like the book.

-- Mark has conducted this workshop across the United States, as well as in Canada, Belgium, Brazil, and Ireland.
+- Mark has conducted this workshop for groups and audiences across the United States, as well as countries including Canada, Belgium, Brazil, and Ireland.

 Bring This to Your Location or Event: